chrisbchin11-ui/-Heuristic-Engine-Resource-for-Modeling-Exoplanet-Search-HERMES/README.md

   by default — stellar mass data would improve precision
 - AI analysis draws from training data for context, not real time literature
+- Habitable zone calculations are optimized for F, G, and K type stars.
+Ultracool dwarf stars like TRAPPIST-1 (M-type) require more sophisticated luminosity modeling for accurate results

 ## Next Steps
 - Upgrade to a more powerful model for more accurate analysis